People don’t often realise there is a difference between general anxiety and scanxiety.

 This is when my angst really sets in, building and building until I arrive at the clinic a quivering mess.
 The whirling of ‘Why does it take so long to get results?’
 ‘Why are they calling me so quickly?’
 ‘If they don’t give me the results on the phone it’s bad news.’
 ‘The receptionist is looking, behaving, speaking different – what does she know?
 And will she tell me?’
 Around and around it goes taking so much time and energy.

 I wish I had scimmunity.

 I had a PET/CT this week to check whether that hardly noticeable pea-sized lump is a return of the disaster.
 After getting past the initial shock I think I managed my scanxiety well, largely due to work and other commitments.
 Distractions allow limited time to dwell.
-My Shadow hangs around but I still don’t have time to speak to him.
+My Shadow hangs around but I still don’t have time to speak to her.

 Next week SCANXIETY will set in.
 Homework complete and I KNOW how long it will take the hospital to receive the results (they have them now).
 I know the date of the MDT meeting (Tuesday 12.30pm) and I know that if I haven’t heard from them by Thursday I will be on the phone.

 But today there’s nothing to do but hope.
 I plan to enjoy my weekend lull with everyday things – chores, errands, watching Trapped on the Beeb.